 - Achieving milestones supports independence, emotional resilience, and social interactions.

-- Delays in reaching milestones can signal the need for specialized therapies, such as speech therapy and occupational support.
+- Delays in reaching milestones can signal the need for specialised therapies, such as speech and occupational therapy.

 What are developmental milestones, and why are they important?

-Developmental milestones are specific skills or behaviours that most children can perform by a certain age, serving as indicators of a child’s physical, social, emotional, and cognitive development.
+Developmental milestones are specific skills or behaviours that most children can perform by a certain age, indicating a child’s physical, social, emotional, and cognitive development.

-Understanding these milestones helps parents and caregivers recognize normal child development patterns and identify any potential developmental delays.
+Understanding these milestones helps parents and caregivers recognise standard child development patterns and identify any potential developmental delays.

 Defining Developmental Milestones

-Children reach significant benchmarks as they grow, known as developmental milestones, which are vital indicators of their physical, emotional, and intellectual progress.
+Children reach significant benchmarks as they grow, known as developmental milestones, vital indicators of their physical, emotional, and intellectual progress.

 These milestones include a wide array of skills and behaviours ranging from cognitive skills, like problem-solving, to physical skills, such as crawling and walking.
 Language milestones and motor development also play significant roles.